kuvasz-io/kuvasz-streamer/docs/030-getting-started.md

 ---
 # Getting started

 This guide runs a source and destination instance in Docker and `kuvasz-streamer` as a system service.
-It assumes running udner Ubuntu 22.04 LTS
+It assumes running under Ubuntu 22.04 LTS

 ## Make sure Docker and Postgres are installed on the host